CSDUMMI/Sicherheitssystem/README.md

-# Securitysystem using Arduino and Raspberry Pi
-sfz-hamburg.de
+# safety system
+## from Abbashan Karasahin
+support from the Otto-Hahn-school and sfz-hamburg.de